Announcing Year 2 of the PhD Collab pilot program

 What is the CoLab PhD pilot?

-The PhD CoLab is a pilot initiative from Graduate & Postdoctoral Studies (G+PS) that has garnered very strong interest in its first year with 40 applications from all over UBC.
+The PhD Collab is a two-year pilot initiative from Graduate & Postdoctoral Studies (G+PS) that garnered very strong interest in its first year with 40 applications from all over UBC.
 This initiative will offer awards and guidance to support PhD students and faculty from different disciplines to co-develop new knowledge and/or applications to address complex questions or problems.

-Students will collaborate with each other, faculty and, ideally, other partners from sectors beyond the academy.
+Students will collaborate with each other, faculty and, in some cases, other partners from sectors beyond the academy.
 In addition to promoting UBC research on critical issues, the purpose of the pilot is to incentivize and enrich PhD student learning in collaborative, inter/transdisciplinary approaches to research and scholarship.

 Award details